ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 # Tinker's Satchel

-## SUPPORT DISCLAIMER

-### Use of a mod manager is STRONGLY RECOMMENDED.

-Seriously, use a mod manager.

-If the versions of Tinker's Satchel or TILER2 (or possibly any other mods) are different between your game and other players' in multiplayer, things WILL break.
-If TILER2 is causing kicks for "unspecified reason", it's likely due to a mod version mismatch.
-Ensure that all players in a server, including the host and/or dedicated server, are using the same mod versions before reporting a bug.

-**While reporting a bug, make sure to post a console log** (`path/to/RoR2/BepInEx/LogOutput.log`) from a run of the game where the bug happened; this often provides important information about why the bug is happening.
-If the bug is multiplayer-only, please try to include logs from both server and client.

 ## Description

 Tinker's Satchel is a general content pack, containing assorted items, equipments, interactables, artifacts, and skill variants.
 In total, this mod includes: